Words by Graham Pointer and Shifani Sood

 Third, city authorities have a crucial policy leadership role to play.
 By setting long-term targets and market strategies, and promoting zero-emissions vehicles over those with internal combustion engines, they can create an operating environment in which innovation can flourish.
 Integrated land use and transport strategies will be fundamental to setting a shared vision, and making last-mile deliveries by micromobility the easier choice for businesses and operators.

 This is where the big acceleration moves come in.
-Fourth, city leaders can actively encourage remoding through initiatives such as establishing micro-logistics hubs where it makes sense, and providing opportunities to consolidate deliveries so that micromobility becomes the new status quo.
+Fourth, city leaders can actively encourage remoding through initiatives such as establishing micro-logistics hubs, and providing opportunities to consolidate deliveries so that micromobility becomes the new status quo.
 They also have a critical role to play in fostering innovation and supporting trials and tactical interventions such as pop-up cycle lanes or dedicated parking for cargo bikes.
 This kind of experimentation will be essential for developing use cases.
 That’s big move 5, and it’s one where both the public and private sectors need to act.
 By working together in partnership, and sharing experience, knowledge and outcomes-based data, they will be able to identify the approaches that work best and scale them up.

 Cities around the world are already seizing the initiative (see below).
-In Paris, for example, the city council has begun to implement strategies in all three areas: it has reduced the vehicle travel speed limit to 30km/h across the city except on main roads, making it easier and safer for people to pick-up and drop-off orders; the mayor’s 2021-26 Cycling Plan will provide 30,000 parking stands and an additional 1,000 spaces reserved for cargo bikes; while a ‘two wheel parking’ interactive map uses the council’s open data to make it easy to find parking for bikes and cargo bikes in the city centre.
+In Paris, for example, the city council has begun to implement strategies in all three areas: it has reduced the vehicle speed limit to 30km/h across the city except on main roads, making it easier and safer to pick-up and drop-off orders; the mayor’s 2021-26 Cycling Plan will provide 30,000 parking stands and an additional 1,000 spaces reserved for cargo bikes; while a ‘two wheel parking’ interactive map uses the council’s open data to make it easy to find parking for bikes and cargo bikes in the city centre.

 AROUND THE WORLD ON AN E-CARGO BIKE…